Introduction to Curriculum Planning and Assessment: Practicum 1

 - Planning for and assessing children’s learning in the early years

-- Creating and maintaining safe, healthy and challenging early years learning environments
+- Creating and maintaining safe, healthy and challenging early years learning environments, including safe sleep practices.

 - Using relevant documents to plan, implement and evaluate learning experiences